 While this might seem like serious money, a growing body of research suggests it could be worth it.
 According to one study from the University of Texas, Austin, physical attractiveness tends to translate into higher reported levels of happiness.
 What’s more, an upsetting volume of research has pointed to a relationship between physical appearance and income, especially for men.
 With a job market and a culture that puts a lot of emphasis on looking our best, it makes sense that Americans want to invest in their appearance.

 We compiled some data on the real price of beauty in the US.
-How much are Americans paying for haircuts, moisturizers, and beauty treatments, not to mention related health and wellness expenses such as fitness memberships?
+So, if beauty on a budget is something you want to know more about then keep reading.
+Also learn how much are Americans paying for haircuts, moisturizers, and beauty treatments, not to mention related health and wellness expenses such as fitness memberships?
 Quite a bit, it turns out.
-We broke down the data by category and highlighted some interesting trends based on gender.
+We broke down the data on the price of beauty by category and highlighted some interesting trends based on gender.

 According to data from Statista, hair care products cost American consumers an average of $73.40 in 2018.
 Spread out over a twelve-month period, that seems like a pretty reasonable figue.
 However, it only includes shampoo, conditioner, and other physical products you’d buy from the store.
 It doesn’t factor in the cost of hair-related services, like trips to the salon or barber.